Teamdevopsnorway/Fjaern-app/README.md

 ## Recent Updates

-### Navigation Fix (Latest)
+### Navigation Fix (Latest - Requires App Reload)
-- Fixed navigation context error by implementing proper TypeScript types
+- Fixed navigation context error by switching from props-based navigation to hooks
-- All screens now use `NativeStackScreenProps` for type-safe navigation
+- All screens now use `useNavigation()` hook instead of navigation props
-- Proper integration with React Navigation's navigation context
+- Added initialization delay in App.tsx to ensure navigation context is ready
+- Cleared Metro bundler cache
+- **ACTION REQUIRED: Please reload the app in the Vibecode mobile app to see the fix**

 ## Notes